signalfx/integrations/google-cloud-functions/README.md

 ### METRICS

-For more information about the metrics emitted by Google Cloud Functions, visit the service's metric page at https://cloud.google.com/monitoring/api/metrics#gcp-cloudfunctions
+For more information about the metrics emitted by Google Cloud Functions, visit the service's metric page at <a target="_blank" href="https://cloud.google.com/monitoring/api/metrics#gcp-cloudfunctions">https://cloud.google.com/monitoring/api/metrics#gcp-cloudfunctions</a>

 ### LICENSE